ChamoChiran/world-history-search-pipeline/app/frontend/README.md

 # AI Tutor Frontend

-This is the frontend interface for the AI Tutor Agent application.
+This is the frontend interface for the application.

 ## Structure